AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **root_volume_size**

-  The size of the hard disk for the controller instance, default value is 20, as suggested by Aviatrix.
+  The size of the hard disk for the controller instance.
+If not stated, will use default value as suggested by Aviatrix

 - **root_volume_type**